 Believe it or not, 63% of homes have garages or carports.
 That’s a lot of garage doors, and most will eventually experience some sort of mechanical failure.
 When this happens you’ll either need to repair or replace your door.
-To help keep your door functioning properly and avoid costly repairs, here are 10 garage door maintenance tips you should know.
+To help keep your door functioning properly and avoid costly repairs, here are 10 tips for garage door maintenance in Katy, TX, you should know.

 1. Inspect the Door for Damage